maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "LLDP Neighbor"
     Information about directly connected devices that are also running the Link Layer Discovery Protocol.

+??? glossary-item "Loop"
+    A network condition where frames circulate endlessly, potentially causing broadcast storms and network instability.

+??? glossary-item "Loop Guard"
+    A protection mechanism that prevents alternate ports from incorrectly transitioning to the forwarding state in STP topologies.

 ??? glossary-item "Loop Prevention"
     A general term for techniques (like STP) used to detect and block physical loops in a network that could cause broadcast storms.

+??? glossary-item "Load Balancing"
+    The distribution of traffic across multiple physical links within a link aggregation group.

 ---